citusdata/citus/README.md

 - **References tables** are replicated to all nodes for joins and foreign keys from distributed tables and maximum read performance.
 - **Distributed query engine** routes and parallelizes SELECT, DML, and other operations on distributed tables across the cluster.
 - **Columnar storage** compresses data, speeds up scans, and supports fast projections, both on regular and distributed tables.
+- **Query from any node** enables you to utilize the full capacity of your cluster for distributed queries

 You can use these Citus superpowers to make your Postgres database scale-out ready on a single Citus node.
 Or you can build a large cluster capable of handling **high transaction throughputs**, especially in **multi-tenant apps**, run **fast analytical queries**, and process large amounts of **time series** or **IoT data** for **real-time analytics**.
 When your data size and volume grow, you can easily add more worker nodes to the cluster and rebalance the shards.